 Last but not least, bad smells may also mean your Goldendoodle has picked up an infection somewhere.
 Remember that microbiome on their skin?
-If their skin were to become too dry, cracked, unhealthy, or they sustained a wound, bad microbes could flourish on top or even get under various layers of skin and cause infection.
+If their skin were to become too dry, cracked, or unhealthy, or they sustained a wound, bad microbes could flourish on top or even get under various layers of skin and cause infection.
 Dogs that have folds in their skin like pugs are particularly vulnerable, as the folds create a damp, warm location for bacteria and fungi to grow.

-Another damp, warm spot relatively ripe for infection is inside your dog’s ears.
+Another damp, warm spot relatively ripe for infection is inside your Goldendoodle’s ears.
 If not kept clean or cleared entirely after your dog gets wet, nasty microbial life can take hold and multiply.
 This will likely be accompanied by an equally nasty scent coming from the ear canal.
-Dogs with floppy ears are most susceptible and allergies can cause either skin or ear infections.
+Dogs with floppy ears are most susceptible, and allergies can cause either skin or ear infections.
 If your Goldendoodle has an ear infection, they will most likely need medication to help them get past it.

 What Do I Do If My Goldendoodle Smells Bad?